 Converse All Star Pros

-During his time at Auburn, Charles rocked Converse All Star Pros, which, honestly, makes his style of play all the more impressive.
+During his time at Auburn, Charles Barkley’s shoes were the Converse All Star Pros, which, honestly, makes his style of play all the more impressive.
 He averaged 14.1 points, 9.6 boards and 1.6 assists per game over three years and was named the SEC player of the year in 1984.
 At this point, he was ready to make the jump to the NBA.

 Barkley was drafted with the 5th overall pick by the Philadelphia 76ers in the 1984 NBA Draft, the same draft that brought Michael Jordan into the spotlight.